pantheon-systems/documentation/source/_docs/required-reading.md

 - [Platform Considerations](/docs/platform-considerations/)
 - [Enable Secure HTTPS Communication](/docs/enable-https)
 <div class="alert alert-info">
-<h4>Note</h4>
+<h3 class="info">Note</h3>
-Pantheon containers spin down after ~1 hour of idle time.
+<p>Pantheon containers spin down after ~1 hour of idle time.
 Live environments on a paid plan will spin down after 12 hours of idle time.
 On receiving a web request, they are spun up, usually within 30 seconds.
 If you try to connect to the database, you may experience an error.
-Load the home page, and you can connect.
+Load the home page, and you can connect.</p>
 </div>
 ## Build
 - [Migrate Sites to Pantheon](/docs/migrate)